The department is excited about its new Ph.D. in Ancient Philosophy, which results in a Philosophy PhD and a certificate in Classics.

 (Philosophy): Socrates and Plato

-Richard Kraut and David Ebrey at Charles Norman Todd's Ancient Philosophy Workshop.
+(caption: Richard Kraut and David Ebrey at Charles Norman Todd's Ancient Philosophy Workshop.
+May 2010)

-Graduate students can have a formal link to the classics department through the Classical Traditions Initiative.
+Graduate students can have a formal link to the classics department through its Classical Receptions Studies program.